 The community has a monthly assessment for maintenance of the common areas and swimming pool.
 As with all sub-associations, the residents of Laguna Village also pay a quarterly assessment to the Dobson Ranch Homeowners Association.

-Meetings of the Board of Directors are held at 6:00 p.m. on the fourth Thursday of the month—usually at La Casita Community Center.
+Meetings of the Board of Directors are held at 7:00 p.m. on the fourth Tuesday of the month at Saratoga Recreation Center.
 The annual meeting of homeowners is held in March.
-For the exact location of these meetings, contact Tri-City Management Company at 480-844-2224
+For the exact location of these meetings, contact Brown Community Management, Inc. at 480-539-1396.

 Address: 1942 S. Emerson.

-A newsletter is published regularly to keep residents informed and up to date on important issues, and finances.
-Amenities include a heated pool and heated spa, two (2) Large BBQ Grills located next to the 1000sqft pool, and a Cabana with ceiling fans and a private restroom.
+A newsletter is published regularly to keep residents informed and up-to-date on important issues and finances.
+Amenities include a heated pool and heated spa, two large BBQ grills located next to the 1000 sq. ft. pool, and a cabana with ceiling fans and a private restroom.
 Six buildings surround the tree-lined interior yards where children can play on the meticulously manicured lawns.
-Each year residents share in the bountiful harvest of fruit from the many citrus, kumquat, and Fruit trees.
+Each year residents share in the bountiful harvest of fruit from the many citrus, kumquat and fruit trees.
 Most importantly, this community is FHA and VA certified.

 Half of the units are on the upper level with balconies and the other half have enclosed patio areas.
 There is covered parking for vehicles, which is a plus during the hot summer months, and the two-bedroom units enjoy both a covered and non-covered space.
 The monthly assessment includes all utilities (except electric), insurance and outside maintenance.
 As with all sub-associations, the residents of Dobson Ranch Condominiums also pay a quarterly assessment to the Dobson Ranch Homeowners Association.